jackyzha0/quartz/docs/configuration.md

 > [!note]
 > Each node is modified by every transformer _in order_.
 Some transformers are position-sensitive so you may need to take special note of whether it needs come before or after any other particular plugins.

 Additionally, plugins may also have their own configuration settings that you can pass in.
 For example, the [[Latex]] plugin allows you to pass in a field specifying the `renderEngine` to choose between Katex and MathJax.
+If you do not pass in a configuration, the plugin will use its default settings.

 ```ts
 transformers: [